 - Generate physical prototype using CAM (Computer Aided Manufacturing)

-- Prototyping testing & iterations
+- Prototype testing & iterations

 - Manufacturing, assembly & testing

-- Iterations until final product
+- Iterate until final product

 3D printing is ideal for the prototype and testing steps as it allows for a larger number of iterations per design cycle because it’s so easy to get a physical prototype from a design.

-…until the designer is satisfied with the product.
 With traditional methods, it is very time-consuming and usually quite costly to produce a signal prototype, meaning this cycle can be very long and expensive.
 However, with 3D printing, in a few hours a real-life version of a product can be in the designer’s hand, to study and improve where necessary.
 3D printing can take the design process from months to days!